Charles Brennan’s logbook and wedding photo are in the RAF Museum in Hendon. He married his wife, Freda Pemberton, in 1940. [Pic: RAF Museum]

 When they were hit again, as they attacked the Möhne Dam, the pair must have realised that they would never get off the flight deck themselves, and that all they could do was to give as many of their colleagues as possible the chance to escape.
 They were both remarkable men.

 Brennan married Freda Pemberton in Leeds in 1940.
-He was one of the four men who took part in the Dams Raid when their wives were pregnant.
-His daughter was born in Otley in October 1943.
+He was in fact just one of the four aircrew who flew on the raid knowing that their wives were pregnant.
+Trevor-Roper and David Maltby would live to see their children being born.
+Brennan and Lewis Burpee would not.
+Brennan’s daughter was born in Otley in October 1943.

 Hopgood, Brennan, Earnshaw, Minchin and Gregory are buried together in Rheinberg War Cemetery, Germany.